Monthly Archives: November 2008

 Animal Sacrifice and Sacrificial Punditry

-Delighted with the American election result for whatever reason, Kurdish villagers in Cavustepe, Turkey have sacrificed 44 sheep to honor Barack Obama.
+Delighted with the American election result for whatever reason, Kurdish villagers in Cavustepe, Turkey to honor Barack Obama.
 They also smeared the blood of the offering on Obama campaign posters, purportedly for good luck.
-Now there’s … Continue reading
+Now there’s a weekend project for the press corps.

 On Forum Dissent